AlloysRS/Obscurity/README.md

 ====================================================================================
 **Story Introduction:**

 Earth has begun to feel the effects of man’s hunger for resources and ruthless destruction of the environment.
 People have begun to worry about what will be left for the future.
-Something had to be done...
+Something has to be done...
 A group of highly trained physicists have been working on something new and very dangerous...
 World Compression.
-Although our intention was to save the Earth is seems it may now be trapped.
+Although our intention was to save the Earth it seems it may now be trapped.
 You are now the only one who can save us all.
 There’s no turning back, you must save the world as time is running out.

 **Pack Description:**

 Welcome to Obscurity!

 Obscurity is the first modification package by SnowShock & JohnnyMobbins.
-Created for Jampacked II, This lightweight, highly configured and aesthetically pleasing pack introduces a new level of survival where the darkness is the enemy and light is key to your survival.
+Created for Jampacked II, this lightweight, highly configured and aesthetically pleasing pack introduces a new level of survival where the darkness is the enemy and light is key to your survival.
 So what are you waiting for?
 Enter Obscurity and begin the journey to defeat the darkness and evil undead within the shadows.
 Good luck, the world's survival lies within your hands...

 **This pack contains [FastCraft](http://bit.ly/1vVVX6u) a mod by Player.
 It's purpose is to increased Minecraft performance.
 Bug reports being made directly to Mod Authors should state FastCraft is enabled.**